If your company intranet is built on SharePoint, multilingual options are key to creating a SharePoint site employees will love.

 To learn more about SharePoint MUI, please visit this page.

-Multilingual Intranet Option #2: SharePoint Variations
+Option 2: SharePoint Variations

 The SharePoint Variations feature will duplicate the SharePoint site for each targeted language.
 All the content, including user-generated, can then be independently translated into each language.
 The end-user would visit a unique site URL targeted to their chosen language.
 In this case, there is one master content source, and then each language is translated, duplicated, and moved to each site.